813 Naval Air Squadron: Wyvern (1953–1958)

+In May 1953, the squadron at RNAS Ford began transitioning to the Westland Wyvern S. 4 strike aircraft, which were intended to replace the Blackburn Firebrand.
+However, initial operational challenges delayed the integration of the new aircraft, preventing their deployment aboard the light fleet carrier until 1954.
+The squadron returned home in March 1955 and subsequently joined the in June for missions in the Mediterranean and Norway.
+Ultimately, the squadron was disbanded upon its arrival at HMNB Devonport on 21 November.

-The Westland Wyvern S. 4 were once more the aircraft utilised when the squadron was reformed at RNAS Ford on 26 November 1956.
+The Westland Wyvern S. 4 were used when the squadron was reformed at RNAS Ford on 26 November 1956.
 In February 1957, an independent 'X' Flight was created, consisting of three aircraft, which subsequently transferred to 831 Naval Air Squadron in April.
-813 Naval Air Squadron was deployed aboard HMS Eagle in August, participating in exercises in both the Atlantic and the Mediterranean during early 1958, after which the squadron was disbanded at RNAS Ford in April.
+813 Naval Air Squadron was deployed aboard HMS Eagle in August, participating in exercises in the Atlantic and the Mediterranean during early 1958, after which the squadron was disbanded at RNAS Ford in April.